Opus (audio format): VoIP support

 Due to its abilities, Opus gained early interest from voice over IP (VoIP) software vendors.
 Several SIP clients, including Acrobits Softphone, CSipSimple (via additional plug-in), Empathy (via GStreamer), Jitsi, Tuenti, Line2 (currently only on iOS), Linphone, Phoner and PhonerLite, SFLphone, Telephone, Mumble, Discord and TeamSpeak 3 voice chat software also support Opus.
 TrueConf supports Opus in its VoIP products.
 Asterisk lacked builtin Opus support for legal reasons, but a third-party patch was available for download and official support via a binary blob was added in September 2016.
 Tox P2P videoconferencing software uses Opus exclusively.
 Classified-ads distributed messaging app sends raw opus frames inside TLS socket in its VoIP implementation.

 Opus is widely used as the voice codec in WhatsApp, which has over 1.5 billion users worldwide.
 WhatsApp uses Opus at 8–16 kHz sampling rates, with the Real-time Transport Protocol (RTP).
 The PlayStation 4 video game console also uses the CELT/Opus codec for its PlayStation Network system party chat.
+The Source Engine uses Opus for its voice chat system.
 It is also used in the Zoom videoconferencing app.

 Hardware

 Since version 3.13, Rockbox enables Opus playback on supported portable media players, including some products from the iPod series by Apple, devices made by iriver, Archos and Sandisk, and on Android devices using "Rockbox as an Application".
 All recent Grandstream IP phones support Opus audio both for encoding and decoding.
 OBihai OBi1062, OBi1032 and OBi1022 IP phones all support Opus.
 Recent BlueSound wireless speakers support Opus playback.
 Devices running Hiby OS, like the Hiby R3, are capable of decoding Opus files natively.

 Many broadcast IP codecs include Opus such as those manufactured by Comrex, GatesAir and Tieline.

 The Sony PlayStation 5 supports capturing 1080p and 2160p footage using VP9 video and Opus audio in a WebM container.

+Android 13 supports Opus as a bluetooth headphone (A2DP) codec, motivated by its low latency, which is important for head-tracked spatial audio.
+Google's Pixel Buds Pro supports this A2DP codec.